 Qatar is one of the major developed and industrialized countries in the Arabian Gulf region.
-In the last few years, its dependency on petrochemical products has increased dramatically, which in turn has put more pressure on the surrounding environment.
+In the last few years, its dependency on petrochemical products has increased dramatically, which in turn has put more pressure on the surrounding environment and water resources.

 Our water is facing several threats: petrol spills, and drastic changes in the ocean’s ecosystem caused by chemicals and pollution.

 One example of this is the massive oil spill triggered by the Iraqi – Kuwaiti conflict, which spread to the Western coast of Qatar.
 A survey conducted by the Qatar Environment and Energy Research Institute found that this area was also contaminated by the disposal of oil byproducts in Saudi Arabia.

 Pollution has caused an increase in harmful algal bloom, which further degrades water quality and poses additional risks to desalination plants.
 Mohamed Darwish, one of the study’s authors, stated “Qatar is facing a critical water security issue, the restraints of water resources along with the infrastructure and demands are pushing the country to complex challenges of water distribution and management”.

 Clearly, dependence of petroleum products, anywhere in the region, is fraught with environmental consequences.